These common misconceptions might be keeping your scale stuck, but there are easy ways to change that and lose more weight.

-For Weight Loss, Focus on Cardio Over Strength Training
+Myth: For Weight Loss, Focus On Cardio Over Strength Training

 1 of 8All photos

-Some strength training workouts can even double as cardio: A recent study by the American Council on Exercise found that kettlebell exercises can burn up to 20 calories a minute—the equivalent of running at a 6-minute mile pace!
-Maximize your weekly workouts’ weight-loss benefits by incorporating up to four non-consecutive days a week of resistance-based exercise such as kettlebells, TRX, and weight lifting (our Real Secret to Skinny Workout is a great one to try).
+Some strength-training workouts can even double as cardio: A recent study by the American Council on Exercise found that kettlebell exercises can burn up to 20 calories a minute—the equivalent of running at a 6-minute mile pace!
+Maximize weight-loss benefits by incorporating up to four nonconsecutive days a week of resistance-based exercise such as kettlebells, TRX, and weightlifting.
+(Try this weekly strength-training workout plan for beginners.)

 2 of 8All photos

-This age-old question is about as common as the chicken-or-the-egg conundrum: Should you start with cardio or strength training?
-“If you’re hitting the treadmill for an intense cardio session and then plan to hit the weights afterward, you’ll have little left in your tank to make your resistance training count,” says Lindsay Vastola, a certified trainer and founder of Body Project Fitness and Lifestyle.
-When it comes to doing a full, high-intensity cardio session and an entire resistance training workout, perform each on separate days, Vastola says, so you can give both your all and burn more calories in the process.
+Should you start with cardio or strength training?
+"If you're hitting the treadmill for an intense cardio session and then plan to hit the weights afterward, you'll have little left in your tank to make your resistance training count," says Lindsay Vastola, a certified trainer and founder of Body Project Fitness and Lifestyle.
+When it comes to doing a full, high-intensity cardio session and an entire resistance training workout, perform each on separate days, Vastola says, so you can give each one your all and burn more calories in the process.
+(Here's more on how to structure your workout with cardio or strength first.)

-You Should Burn At Least 500 Calories During Your Cardio Sessions
+Myth: You Should Burn at Least 500 Calories During Your Cardio Sessions

 3 of 8All photos

 Slogging away on the treadmill to hit some magic number is a waste of time and energy since machines can only roughly estimate your metabolic rate, Vastola says.
 Ignore the red digits on the console and focus on intensity instead.
-If you work harder in shorter bursts, you’ll burn more calories even after your workout is over.
-Use a heart rate monitor (aim to stay between 75 to 85 percent of your max heart rate) or the rate of perceived exertion scale of 1 to 10 (strive for an 8 or 9 on high-intensity intervals) to determine if you're working hard enough.
+If you work harder in shorter bursts, you'll burn more calories even after your workout is over.
+Use a heart-rate monitor (aim to stay between 75 and 85 percent of your max heart rate) or the rate of perceived exertion scale of 1 to 10 (strive for an 8 or 9 on high-intensity intervals) to determine if you're working hard enough.
+(Try these strength-training moves that boost your metabolism, according to science.)

-Stay in the "Fat-Burning Zone" If You're Trying to Lose Weight
+Myth: Stay In the "Fat-Burning Zone" If You're Trying to Lose Weight

 4 of 8All photos

-Your body does burn fat as fuel during lower-intensity workouts (a.k.a. the "fat-burning zone" of about 65 percent of your max)—however that's not necessarily what you need to focus on for weight loss.
+Your body does burn fat as fuel during lower-intensity workouts (when you're in the "fat-burning zone" of about 65 percent of your max).
+However, that's not necessarily what you need to focus on for weight loss.
 What counts the most is your overall calorie expenditure, not the fuel source.
-“The higher the intensity of your workout, the more total calories you will burn," says Marta Montenegro, a certified strength and conditioning coach and adjunct professor of exercise and sports sciences at Florida International University.
-That burn lasts up to 24 hours after your last rep or step, and studies show you’ll shrink your belly fat faster, she adds.
+"The higher the intensity of your workout, the more total calories you will burn," says Marta Montenegro, a certified strength and conditioning coach and adjunct professor of exercise and sports sciences at Florida International University.
+That burn lasts up to 24 hours after your last rep or step, and studies show you'll shrink your belly fat faster, she adds.

 5 of 8All photos

 You can't drive a car without gas, so why expect something different from your body?
 The trouble with this theory is that the large muscles that power you through your cardio exercise rely heavily on a combination of carbs and fats for energy.
-When you run or bike on an empty stomach, your body will turn to the carb and fat fragments in your bloodstream and muscle stores, not to the fat in your fat cells to energize your workout, says Michele Olson, Ph.D., professor of exercise physiology at Auburn University.
-This strategy could completely backfire, she adds, as you may become hyperglycemic and low on hydration, which can cause you to cut back on the intensity or stop before you've put in the 40 to 50 minutes research has shown is necessary for your body to burn fat.
+When you run or bike on an empty stomach, your body will turn to the carb and fat fragments in your bloodstream and muscle stores, not to the fat in your fat cells to energize your workout, says Michele Olson, Ph.D., an adjunct professor of sports science at Huntingdon College in Montgomery, AL. This strategy could completely backfire, she adds, as you may become hyperglycemic and low on hydration, which can cause you to cut back on the intensity or stop before you've put in the 40 to 50 minutes research has shown is necessary for your body to burn fat.

-Training for a Race is a Great Way to Slim Down
+Myth: Training for a Race Is a Great Way to Slim Down

 6 of 8All photos

-There a tons of benefits to running a 5K or marathon—improved cardiovascular fitness, more stamina, working out for a good cause if you run for charity—but seeing the number on the scale go down isn't necessarily one of them.
-All the training you do to cross the finish line makes your body efficient at conserving energy so you can go the distance, and as you increase endurance, you’ll gradually start burning fewer calories during your runs, says Jon-Erik Kawamoto, a certified personal trainer, strength coach, and former competitive runner.
+There a ton of benefits to running a 5K or marathon—improved cardiovascular fitness, more stamina, working out for a good cause if you run for charity—but seeing the number on the scale go down isn't necessarily one of them.
+All the training you do to cross the finish line makes your body efficient at conserving energy so you can go the distance.
+And as you increase endurance, you'll gradually start burning fewer calories during your runs, says Jon-Erik Kawamoto, a certified personal trainer, strength coach, and former competitive runner.
 Great for your race, but the exact opposite of what you need to lose fat.
 Couple that with the common increase in appetite—and subsequent increased calorie intake—and some runners may in fact gain weight.
+(This is exactly why you might gain weight during marathon training.)

-To meet your race goals and shed a few pounds in the process, supplement your running program with up to three resistance training workouts a week that focus on equally working opposing muscle groups (such as your back and chest) and improving joint mobility and function to build strength and burn additional calories, Kawamoto says.
+To meet your race goals and shed a few pounds in the process, supplement your running program with resistance training up to three times a week, focusing on equally working opposing muscle groups (such as your back and chest) and improving joint mobility and function to build strength and burn additional calories, Kawamoto says.
 He also suggests switching out one day of running for a cross-training cardio workout to help prevent injury and offer a new challenge to your cardiovascular system.
-And don't forget to be sure your eating plan provides the nutrients your body needs without adding unnecessary calories.
+And make sure your eating plan provides the nutrients your body needs without adding unnecessary calories.

 7 of 8All photos